-· Vice President of Academic Affairs' List 3.5 GPA
+Provost's List 3.5 GPA

 Note: To be eligible for either list, a student must be full-time (taking at least 12 hours excluding Developmental Courses) and not be on any type of probation.
 Both lists are selected at the end of each semester when grades are given and will be published in area newspapers and via social media.